bixb922/crank-organ/doc-software/README.md

 Please post in discussions if you are unhappy with some dropped feature.

-## More changes during April 2026
+## More changes in May 2026 to
 * Use MicroPython 1.28.0 for the compiled ```.bin``` files.
-* Speed up boot, skip reading tunelib.json, lyrics.json.
+* Speed up boot: skip reading tunelib.json, lyrics.json.
 * Move check of minimum free flash from browser to server.
 * Postpone tunelib sync if file upload occurs during tunelib sync.
 This makes massive updates to the tunelib easier to handle.
 * Updated tables of content of documentation.